danfuzz/samizdat/doc/samizdat-0-lib/generator.md

 If there are mappings in the yielded results with equal keys, then the *last* such mapping is the one that "wins" in the final result.

-#### `optGenerator(generator) <> generator`

-"Optional" generator constructor.
-This takes an arbitrary generator, returning a new generator that always yields lists and never becomes voided.
-As long as the underlying generator yields a value, the returned generator yields a single-element list of that value.
-Once the underlying generator is voided, the returned generator yields the empty list, and will continue doing so ad infinitum.

 #### `paraGenerator(generators*) <> generator`

 Parallel generator combination constructor.
 This takes an arbitrary number of